PriyanshiTyagi/PriyanshiTyagi/README.md

 **Education**

 * Pursuing B.Tech (CSE) at AKTU, graduating in 2024 .
-Consistently maintaining an impressive SGPA of 8.9 .
+Consistently maintaining an impressive SGPA of 8.89 .

 **Technical Skills** ⚙️

 * Adept in Python , with a solid understanding of Object-Oriented Programming (OOPS) concepts .
 * Familiar with the Software Testing Life Cycle (STLC)  and its methodologies .
-* Possess basic knowledge of web development using HTML  and CSS ✨.
+* Possess basic knowledge of web development using HTML  and CSS.
-* Exploring data analytics and its tools: Eager to learn and apply data analysis techniques using libraries like Pandas and NumPy .

 **Projects**